bsu233/microglia_MACH/README.md

 6. Analyze the results:
     - run `python analyze.py 10` in the directory where you unziped the repo zip.
 This will analyze the results and generate some image/txt outputs and binary images representing the detection of each cell type (`rodbinary`,`rambinary`, etc)
-    - These binary images are actually 2D numpy arrays and can be loaded with the `binaryImageAnalysis.ipynb` in the repo further anlysis.
+    - These binary images are actually 2D numpy arrays and can be loaded with the `binaryImageAnalysis.ipynb` in the repo for further anlysis.
+This ipython notebook read in the binary images and give the centorid of detected cells.